 Good and Bad Gifts for Elderly Loved Ones

 Some gifts just scream, “I have no idea what you’ll like.
 Have a scented candle!”
 Others can unintentionally say that you don’t think Grandpa is all that productive anymore.
-Yet another bathrobe or a third pair of ironic furry slippers may fit into this category.
+Yet another bathrobe or the third pair of ironic furry slippers may fit into this category.
 Also, gifts that are practical but impersonal — say, a daily pill reminder or a lotion dispenser — may not always leave the warm impression we’d hoped for.

 Mostly, it’s an individual thing.
-If your loved one is technologically savvy, by all means consider upgrading their computer or mobile device.
+If your loved one is technologically savvy, by all means, consider upgrading their computer or mobile device.
 But if they’re not, a gift they’ll find useless or even frustrating probably isn’t in the best spirit of the holidays.
 Still, if you’re the kind of family that enjoys a little humor with your eggnog, you might find something like this appropriate: